TheBlode/AmaZen/README.md

 - Click `Load Unpacked Extension`.
 - Select the `Chrome Extension` folder.

 And you're done!
-You can open up the extension options by clicking the puzzle piece icon and clicking the love heart with a magnifying glass icon.
+You can open up the extension options by clicking the puzzle piece icon and clicking the zen icon.
 Enjoy!

 # Known bugs
 - No known at this time.
 If you find bugs, please report them.